farao-community/farao-community.github.io/pages/docs/input-data/crac/json/contingencies.md

 A CRAC object must define "critical contingencies" (or "critical outages", or "CO", or "N-k"...).
 The denomination chosen within the FARAO internal format is **"Contingency"**.

-A contingency is the representation of an incident on the network (i.e. a cut line or a group/transformer failure, etc).
+A contingency is the representation of an incident on the network (i.e. a cut line or a group/transformer failure, etc.).
 In FARAO, it is modelled by the loss of one or several network elements.
 Usually we have either a one-network-element-loss called "N-1", or a two-network-element-loss called "N-2".